-The American Cancer Society's estimates for chronic myeloid leukemia (CML) in the United States for 2017 are:
+The American Cancer Society's estimates for chronic myeloid leukemia (CML) in the United States for 2023 are:

 The average age at diagnosis of CML is around 64 years.
 Almost half of cases are diagnosed in people 65 and older.
-This type of leukemia mainly affects adults, and is only rarely seen in children.
+This type of leukemia mainly affects adults, and is rarely seen in children.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.